Thompson Dorfman Sweatman

 Thompson Dorfman Sweatman LLP (TDS) is a Canadian, Manitoba-based law firm with its head office in Winnipeg.
-The firm has two full-time regional office in Brandon and Portage la Prairie and eight part-time satellite offices in Boissevain, Gladstone, MacGregor, Morden, Neepawa, Saskatoon, Steinbach, and Winkler.
+The firm has three full-time regional offices in Brandon, Portage la Prairie, and Pembina Valley.
+Along with six part-time satellite offices in Boissevain, Gladstone, MacGregor, Neepawa, Saskatoon, and Steinbach.

 On 27 May 2010, Thompson Dorfman Sweatman announced a merger with the firm Perlov Stewart LLP, which became effective June 1 that year.
 Both firms continued under the name Thompson Dorfman Sweatman LLP.
 On 14 January 2013, the firm announced a merger with the Portage la Prairie firm Christianson Law.
 On 7 January 2014, the firm announced another merger with the Brandon firm Roy Johnston & Co.

 TDS has lawyers who provide services to its clients in both Official Languages of Canada and also in Amharic (spoken), Cantonese, German, Hebrew, Italian, Mandarin, Persian, Portuguese and Tagalog.
 TDS was one of the founding members of Lex Mundi, an association of independent law firms and continue to be its only Manitoba-based firm.